X-com-b-v/docker-setup/README.md

 There's a separate sonarqube.yml file which will download and give you a sonarqube instance linked to a postgres db.
 Run this by using `docker-compose -f sonarqube.yml up -d`

 ## Adding new hosts
 You can simply add new hosts by adding the project folder (or git clone the project) to the `installdir/data/shared/sites/` directory.
-After this, go back to the `installdir/docker` directory and run `sudo ./devctl nginxrestart` (or run `docker-compose restart nginx`) to restart the nginx container so new hosts are found and added.
+Run `devctl restart nginx` from your machine, or go back to the `installdir/docker` directory and run `sudo ./devctl nginxrestart` (or run `docker-compose restart nginx`) to restart the nginx container so new hosts are found and added.
 You can access the new host by using this url: `http://<host>.<xcomuser>.o.xotap.nl

 ## X-Com DNS and accessing your hosts
 ### Internal network